 Therapy, psychotherapy, or counseling – however you refer to it – is a wonderful thing.
 A beautiful process of unfoldment, opening up, growing and healing.
 It is a place of refuge and re-centering.
 It is a sacred space.
 It is a way of valuing yourself so much, that you actually put time and money into figuring out why you are Here and how to better be you.
 Unfortunately, like all things in life, it does not always go as it should.
-And most times it is because we are with the wrong therapist – either a therapist that is not good for us, though they might be good for someone else or a downright bad therapist.
-Know that, as well as some awesome therapist, there are some pretty bad ones out there.
+And most times it is because we are with the wrong therapist – either a therapist that is not good for us, though they might be good for someone else, or a downright bad therapist.
+Know that, as well as some awesome therapists, there are some pretty bad ones out there.
 But don’t let a bad therapeutic experience turn you off therapy.

 When we make a serious decision about going into therapy, we quickly realize that choosing a therapist is not an easy task.
 Therapy is a relationship and a very intimate one at that.
 Like any relationship, it needs chemistry, respect, and commitment as minimum requirements for it to have a good shot at being successful.
 So, it is important to put time, thought and consideration into going into such a relationship.
 Don’t just go for the first therapist you come into contact with, or the therapist your friend recommended.
 Do your homework, ‘interview’ a few and pay attention to how you feel when you are with each of them.
 Then go for the one you connect with or the one that feels right.
 Finances can complicate that choice, because, sometimes, the one you connect with is not necessarily the one you can afford.
 In those instances, it is good to pray and ask for guidance to find the best resolution.